womenrising/womenrising/README.md

 info@womenrising.co and we will do our best to address them!

 ## Getting Started
-In order to get started with this project please fork the repo and clone it to have it locally on your computer.
+Check out our [Contributing doc](https://github.com/womenrising/womenrising/blob/master/CONTRIBUTING.md) for more information on contributing to this project.
+In order to get started please fork the repo and clone it to have it locally on your computer.

 ### Development Environment